 We’re excited you are ready to take a NEXT STEP by joining a small group.

-Each Fall.
-Our men’s and women’s small groups launch each fall at each campus; however, often you can still join later in the year.
+Each Fall and Winter.
+Our men’s, women’s and young adult’s ministries launch new small groups; however, you can still join later in the year.
 Dates and sign up information will be available through our various connections (digital bulletin, online & social media).
-See the campus men’s or women’s director if you are interested in signing up after the fall launch.
+See the campus ministry coordinators if you are interested in signing up after group launch.